Courageous conversations and adventurous approaches: Creative thinking in tackling inequality

 What are the issues you would like to hear debated by senior colleagues from inside and outside of the HE sector?
 What are the burning issues you think we need strong leadership and direction on to achieve positive change?
 What courageous conversation do we need to be having to make a difference?
 Give us your suggestions by following the link below.

-The deadline to submit your suggestions for the EDI Debate is Friday 16 August 2019.
+The deadline to submit your suggestions for the EDI Debate has now closed.